GAMS-dev/gamspy/docs/user/whatisgamspy.rst

     5 \cdot x_{i1,j1} + 3 \cdot x_{i2,j1} + 2 \cdot x_{i3,j1} \le 7
     2 \cdot x_{i1,j2} + 6 \cdot x_{i2,j2} + 4 \cdot x_{i3,j2} \le 10

-Especially for large models with many variables and equations, a model instance becomes large and heavy to handle, maintain, and read.
-Therefore, GAMSPy leverages the idea of a standalone, thus, data independent and indexed representation of a mathematical model which is very close to the original algebraic formulation.
+Especially for large models with many variables and equations, a model instance becomes large, machine making it complex and harder to manage.
+Therefore, GAMSPy leverages the idea of a standalone, data independent, and indexed representation of a mathematical model which is very close to the original algebraic formulation.